-- 20.1 All requests by a Member for advice from the IC shall be made in writing. - 20.2 Advice provided by the IC to a Member shall be in writing. - If the IC provides educational information to the public, the IC may summarize advice 20.3 they have provided in their Annual Report to the City but shall not disclose Confidential Information that could identify a person concerned.
+- 20.1 All requests by a Member for advice from the IC shall be made in writing. - 20.2 Advice provided by the IC to a Member shall be in writing. - 20.3 Where a Member requests advice from the Integrity Commissioner (IC) and the Member discloses all relevant information to the IC for the purpose of obtaining the advice, the Member may rely on the written advice provided by the IC.
+The IC will be bound by the advice given to the Member, as long as the information, facts and circumstances remain unchanged, in the event that the IC is asked to investigate a complaint. - 20.4 If the IC provides educational information to the public, the IC may summarize advice they have provided in their Annual Report to the City but shall not disclose Confidential Information that could identify a person concerned.